LoRaWAN Electricity Sub-Metering Systems

 Measuring neutral instead of phase: CT must clamp around phase conductor (L1, L2, L3), not neutral (N) or ground (PE).
 Neutral current only reflects imbalance on three-phase systems.

-Metal enclosure shielding: LoRaWAN signals attenuate 20-30 dB passing through metal electrical panel enclosures.
-Test coverage with panel door closed.
-May need external antenna or gateway placement near panels.
+LoRaWAN signals attenuate significantly passing through metal electrical panel enclosures.
+Test coverage with panel door closed before finalizing installation.
+May need external antenna or gateway placement near panels to overcome shielding.

 No calibration verification: CT clamps arrive factory-calibrated but transport damage occurs.
 Verify accuracy against known load before deployment. ±3% spec can become ±10% if damaged.